-- CSS source code: it is used to create a grid that allows the developer to position the different elements of the web design in a stylistic and simplistic manner.
+- CSS source code is used to create a grid that allows the developer to position the different web design elements in a stylistic and simplistic manner.

 - Solution for various browser incompatibility issues to ensure proper display of the site on different browsers.

 - Creating standard CSS classes that are to be used to style and enhance advanced components of the user interface.

 - Typography style definitions that are used for HTML elements.

 Selection of frameworks